smallstepman/interview-task/README.md

 - `rust_decimal` - never handle money data with floats
 - `serde` - well, serialization and deserialization
 - `trycmd` - integration test cases self-documented in a markdown file: [./tests/README.md](./tests/README.md)
+- `typestate` - cool macro to skip on writing bunch of boilerplate code when using typestate pattern, and also, automatically provides [](awesome visualization of finite state machine it aids to produce)

 ## Unsafe stuff
 - incomplete featured enabled with a flag `#![feature(type_changing_struct_update)]` ([https://rust-lang.github.io/rfcs/2528-type-changing-struct-update-syntax.html](RFC2528)) enabled me to use  syntax for destructuring structs between each other in typestate context (ok to use in this toy project)